DovLozys/win-install-guide/README.md

 ## Windows 11 Installation

-After booting into the USB, change Time and currency format to `English (World)` (disables app store, doesn't install other useless apps).
+After booting into the USB, change Time and currency format to `English (World)` (disables app store, doesn't install other unused apps).

-Accept license terms, select Custom: Install Windows only, delete all partitions and install to Unallocated Space.
+Select Windows edition -> Custom: Install Windows only -> delete all partitions and install to Unallocated Space.

+Once file copying is done, restart into bios to check boot order priority is with the fresh Windows drive first.

 Once we get to OOBEREGION error, skip that, chose I don't have internet -> Continue with limited setup and installation is done.